Tee-35/Audit_Tool/README.md

 • **Total Orders by Month:** a projection of the order volume from month to month.
 • **Total Order by City:** An analysis of current stock levels and reorder efficiency.

-The Excel file used to inspect clean and analyse the data is [here](Dataset).
+The csv file used to inspect clean and analyse the data is [here](Dataset).

-To view data cleaning process using PANDAS click [here.](Dataset/README.md)

 ---